Apply For SASSA Care Dependency Grant Online 2025

 • Errors in the original approval of the grant.

-The grant will lapse if:
+Grant Lapse Conditions: The grant will end if:

 • The child passes away.